cderickson/MTGO-Tracker/README.md

 <br><br>

 ## Complete your dataset
-Use the **Data Cleaning** methods described below to fill in information for attributes such as Deck Archetype, Deck Name, Match Format, and more.
+Use the **Data Cleaning** methods described in the Wiki to fill in information for attributes such as Deck Archetype, Deck Name, Match Format, and more.
+Records can also be revised manually.
 <br><br>

 ## Continue importing data as you play more matches on MTGO!